Nilaave Vaa: Plot

 Siluvai is the son of Cruz.
-They are Tamil Christians living in a fishing village.
+They are Tamil Christians living in a fishing village in Kanyakumari District.
 In another town, Perumaal is the father to Sangeetha and Gauri.
-Sangeetha comes to the small fishing village.
-Siva is proposed (and later engaged) to marry her.
+Sangeetha comes to the small fishing village and Siva is proposed (and later engaged) to marry her.
 However, Gauri falls in love with Siva's friend, and after hearing that Perumal does not want to accept the Hindu-Christian marriage, she decides to elope with her lover.
-This leads to the breakup of Sangeetha and Siluvai's love affair.
+This leads to the break-up of Sangeetha and Siluvai's love affair.
 However, Siva, upon hearing Siluvai's story, gives a great speech to the villagers and unites Siluvai and Sangeetha.

 Cast

 Production

-This low-budget production was jointly produced on Vijay's home banner and K T Kunjumon who was still reeling under the failure of Ratchagan (1997).
+The film was jointly produced on Vijay's home banner and K. T. Kunjumon who was still reeling under the failure of Ratchagan (1997).
 Initially Rakshana was signed on as heroine but was subsequently replaced by Suvalakshmi.
 Mansoor Ali Khan had signed to be the villain in Nilaave Vaa, but the actor later returned the advance of ₹50,000 and took back his 40 days of call sheets, with Anandaraj consequently replacing him.

-Release

-A critic from Indolink.com concluded that the film was "not impressive", while mentioning that "Vijay rocked as usual" and Raghuvaran too "has given a good performance as usual".
-Ananda Vikatan gave the film a score of 37 out of 100.